Kajabi/s3_sign/README.md

 `s3_signed_url_for_key` - Takes a key/url and optional expires

 `stable_s3_signed_url` - Takes a url and optional reference time.
-Used for generting signatures that expire in the far future year 2036.
+Used for generating signatures that expire in the far future year 2036.

 ## Contributing